AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 Get started!

 ## Writing a query {#writing}

+>[!NOTE]
+>
+>SQL Report Builder queries are case-sensitive.
+Make sure you are using the correct case when writing queries or you could wind up with unexpected results or errors.

 Following the [guidelines for query optimization](../../best-practices/optimizing-your-sql-queries.md){: target="_blank"}, write a query in the SQL editor.